 TCGplayer Community Guidelines

-Everything you say and do on TCGplayer should be done with this in mind.
+Everything you say and do on TCGplayer.com and its related social media groups should be done with this in mind.
 If it’s not nice, don’t say it.
 If it’s not yours, don’t touch it.
-Don’t lie, steal, cheat, or harass people, because none of that is cool.
+Don’t lie, steal, cheat or harass people because none of that is cool.
 Instead, be a beacon of shining light.
 Be the best gamer you can be, and challenge others to elevate their game, too!
 Put simply, treat others as YOU would want to be treated.

-There is a ton of information out there about Magic, and games in general.
+There is a ton of information out there about Magic and games in general.
 Share it!
 Learn from it!
-Read and write about it, watch videos, absorb everything you can like a sponge, and share all that you know—but be respectful.
-Link back to, or at least cite, any articles or information you quote from TCGplayer Writers.
-Don’t abuse our pricing information by using a site scraper, code, script, or other way of repeatedly taking shots at our servers.
+Read and write about it, watch videos, absorb everything you can like a sponge and share all that you know—but be respectful.
+Link back to (or at least cite) any articles or information you quote from TCGplayer writers.
+Don’t abuse our pricing information by using a site scraper, code, script or other way of repeatedly taking shots at our servers.
 Respect the information and it will always flow freely.
-Try to corrupt it or take it for your own profit and use, and we’ll frown at you.
+Try to corrupt it or use it for your own profit and use, and we’ll frown at you.
 Hard.

-TCGplayer wants to provide the best possible customer experience, always.
-From time to time, we may change things on our website, update rules and content, add new promotions, prizes, and giveaways, add or remove features, or tinker with the product lines we carry.
-We’ll try and announce these changes in advance when we can, or at least make it clear what’s new, but we also depend on feedback from you guys and gals and gamers.
+TCGplayer wants to provide the best possible customer experience—always.
+From time to time, we may change things on our website, update rules and content, add new promotions, prizes and giveaways, add or remove features or tinker with the product lines we carry.
+We’ll try to announce these changes in advance when we can or at least make it clear what’s new, but we also depend on feedback from you guys and gals and gamers.
 If something doesn’t seem right, let us know!
-If there is a feature you want to see added (or brought back) tell us!
+If there is a feature you want to see added (or brought back), tell us!
 If a Seller gives you amazing service, use our feedback system to let THEM know!
-Providing good feedback helps both Buyers and Sellers to enjoy the experience of using TCGplayer, so don’t be shy.
+Providing good feedback helps both Buyers and Sellers enjoy the experience of using TCGplayer, so don’t be shy.